-From this observation, we can draw important conclusions: critical properties in the vicinity of a both classical and quantum second order phase transitions fall into a limited number of universality classes defined not by detailed material parameters, but by the fundamental symmetries of the system.
-When we study the critical properties of the Ising transition in a one-component ferromagnet, we learn about the nature of the liquid-gas transition!
+From this observation, we can draw important conclusions: critical properties in the vicinity of classical and quantum second order phase transitions fall into a limited number of universality classes defined not by detailed material parameters, but by the fundamental symmetries of the system.
+When we study the critical properties of the transition in an Ising ferromagnet, we learn about the nature of the liquid-gas transition!
 (See below.)
 Similarly, in the jargon of statistical field theory, a superconductor, with its complex order parameter, is in the same universality class as the two-component or 'XY Heisenberg' ferromagnet.
-The analyses of critical properties associated with different universality classes is the subject of Statistical field theory.
+The analysis of critical properties associated with different universality classes is the subject of Statistical field theory.